Build AI agents for support operations. Keep queue health, tooling, and planning visible.

 IntegrationSupport Operations Manager integrations

-See the connected tool surfaces behind Zendesk, Freshdesk, Jira, Slack, and your support tools and the adjacent systems these agents usually need.
+See the connected tool surfaces behind Zendesk, Freshdesk, Jira, Slack, and your support tools and the adjacent systems these assistants usually need.

 GuideSupport Operations Manager deployment guide

-Read the guide that helps support operations manager teams move from idea to governed production workflow.
+Read the guide that helps support operations manager teams move from idea to a production-ready AI assistant.

 PricingPricing and rollout model